newhouseb/serialcommander/README.md

 ## Quick Example

-Let's say you want to test a counter that can be incremented and decremented on real hardware and read out it's value.
+Let's say you want to test a counter that can be incremented and decremented on real hardware and read out its value.

 ```python
 # At the top of your module